LT-IntroToAI-SY2526/assignment2-per3-JuanT84/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+What was difficult for me personally was knowing what new functions did exactly what I needed.
+An example was the ".join" feature.
+I instead was trying to push two lists into one like in java.
+This was somewhat difficult but after some AI help and looking it over I managed to understand overall what each section does.

 2. Explain how you could use the match function for extracting information from a movie database.

+We could use the match function for extracting information from a movie database by matching certain aspects such as movies, dates, actors, directors and using this to set up a pattern database which would have pre programmed responses based on the paattern of words used.